 In California, both parents are required to provide for the financial needs of their children until they turn 18 years of age (or 19 years of age when the child is still in high school and living at home).
 This is true whether or not the parents are together.
 If you and your child's other parent are divorcing or separating, you must have a child support arrangement in place to ensure that your child's living expenses and needs are taken care of.
 If you've both decided on a fair amount that one parent must pay the other, you still must have a judge review and sign the stipulation to ensure that's it's legally enforceable.
 If you and your child's other parent can't agree on child support matters, you must take your case to family court to have it sorted out.
-Whatever your situation, having an attorney by your side throughout the process can help make things go smoother.
+Whatever your situation, having a Rancho Cucamonga child support lawyer by your side throughout the process can help make things go smoother.

 At Newman & Allen, our Rancho Cucamonga family lawyers have over 40 years of combined experience and can provide the legal representation you need.
 We recognize the complexities of these matters and can prepare forms, explain the process, and calculate fair payment amounts.
 Focusing on the best interests of you and your family, we'll ensure all relevant information is collected and presented in your case.